xyLotus/DocPy/README.md

 | charset       | New_Charset       | Changes the charset to the given charset in the document |
 | author        | New_Author        | Changes the author to the given author in the document   |

-# Commandline Flow Control Commands
+# Commandline IO & Flow Control Commands
 | Command       | Arguments         | Porpuse                                                  |
 | ------------- | ----------------- | -------------------------------------------------------- |
 | out           | Output_Text       | Outputs text into the commandline interface environment  |